LAStools/LAStools/bin/las3dpoly_README.md

 -remain_buffered     : write all data to the output, even if they are part of a boundary buffer

 ### Basics
+-cores [n]      : process multiple inputs on [n] cores in parallel
+-license        : show license information
+-demo           : use LAStools in demo mode (64bit only)
--h,-help        : print help output
+-fail           : fail if license expired or invalid (default for 64bit) -h, -help       : print help output
+-v, -verbose    : verbose output (print extra information)
+-vv             : very verbose output (print even more information)
+-silent         : only output on errors or warnings -quiet          : no output at all
+-force          : continue, even if serious warnings occur
+-errors_ignore  : continue, even if errors occur (if possible).
+Use with caution!
+-print_log_stats: print additional log statistics
+-cpu64          : force 32bit version to start 64 bit in multi core (obsolete)
+-gui            : start with files loaded into GUI
 -version        : reports this tool's version number
--v,-verbose     : verbose output (print extra information)
--vv             : very verbose output (print even more information)
--quiet          : nothing reported in console
--license        : show license information
--fail           : fail if license expired or invalid
--mem            : use [n] MB of main memory (500-2000; default=1500)

 ## Module arguments